Procedures in Ambulatory Surgery Centers

-- A written emergency plan including written protocols for the timely and safe transfer of patients to a hospital within a reasonable proximity when extended care due to slow recovery, complications or emergency services is needed.
+- A written emergency plan including written protocols for the timely and safe transfer of patients to a hospital within reasonable proximity when extended care due to slow recovery, complications or emergency services is needed.

 - A written transfer agreement with a reasonably convenient hospital(s) where all physicians performing surgery have admitting privileges or transfer of patient care may be arranged at the facility.

 - All information relevant to a patient is readily available to authorized health care practitioners and there is a process for providing information to the receiving facility/provider.
 Written policies and procedures including an identified medical director and written policies describing organizational structure, including lines of authority, responsibilities, accountability, and supervision of personnel.
 A process is in place to inform the primary care provider of the patient’s status.